aahawkes/powerMonitorSystem/README.md

 ```
 os.chdir(r"C:\Users\username\Miniconda3\envs\power_monitor_test\pico-python-master")
 ```
-4. Update line 14 to read the desired output PNP of the ultrasound transducer (how to obtain this value is described in Section 3).
+4. Update line 14 to read the desired output PNP of the ultrasound transducer.
-5. Lines 18-19, 51-52 will need to be updated every time the ultrasound transducer is recalibrated (steps on this process listed in Section 3).
+5. Lines 18, 51-52 will need to be updated every time the ultrasound transducer is recalibrated (steps on this process listed in Section 3).
 6. Lines 25-45 are the system variables that describe the ultrasound pulse sequence and match the inputs on the connected waveform generator.
 The variables provided in this script characterize a 40 second signal of 250 kHz with a pulse repitition frequency of 10Hz and a duty cycle of 30%.
 The sampling frequency has been set to 1.5MHz.**
 7. Press the Green Play Button at the top of the script